AbdelatifAitBara/ProjectA/Readme.md

-# Deployement of Odoo v16, on CentOS 7.
+# Deployement of Odoo v16, on CentOS 7, Using Vagrant, Virtualbox.

 ## Inroduction: